corybrunson/ggalluvial/README.md

 ### Shortcut

-Even the shortcut requires that a multidimensional frequency table be reformatted as a data frame, consistent with the principles of `ggplot2` (see [here](https://rpubs.com/hadley/ggplot2-layers), section "Data").
+Even the shortcut requires that a multidimensional frequency table be reformatted as a data frame, consistent with the principles of ggplot2 (see [here](https://rpubs.com/hadley/ggplot2-layers), section "Data").
+It does include the axis labels fix used explicitly in the previous example.

 ```{r}
 png(height = 360, width = 600, file = "inst/fig/example-shortcut.png")